cathylouie/Drone_Delivery/README.md

 Now at this point you're probably wondering, wait what?
 I've been using sqlite.
 How does Postgres help me?
 Will I have to start all over?
 Well... the flask_template app uses SQLAlchemy, which actualy doesn't care what you use as a DB.

+To get a db, tell Heroku to provision you one. `heroku addons:add heroku-postgresql`.
+Heroku will now create a db for you and give you back a URL, mine was `HEROKU_POSTGRESQL_PINK_URL`.
+From here we have to promote this db to the main  using the following command `heroku pg:promote HEROKU_POSTGRESQL_COLOR_URL` (don't forget to change the color).

+Now we have an app, a heroku account, and a heroku db!
+Almost there.
+One more step!

+Now we want to create the table and seed the database.
+Run `heroku run python model.py`

+Yea!
+Let's now open the app and see it on the internet!

 ### Misc

 #### Best practices